 CWS is deemed to have to have custody based on maintaining client account usernames and passwords in order to access and process transactions on behalf clients.
-CWS also has the ability to directly deducted from Client's accounts by the custodian on behalf of CWS.
-CWS is subject to an annual surprise custody exam conducted by an independent CPA firm.
-An audit reported is filed as an ADV E.
+Because of this technical classification of having custody, CWS is subject to an annual surprise custody exam conducted by an independent CPA firm.
+The CPA's report can be viewed at CAISSA WEALTH STRATEGIES - Investment Adviser Firm (sec.gov) under "Annual Surprise Examination Report".